Understanding Canonical Redirect in WordPress

 What Are Canonical URLs?

-In order to better organize the information in this article, so you can fully understand the canonical redirect, let us first define the canonical URL.
 In a nutshell, the canonical URL shows Google the correct URL for a certain page when it indexes a website.
 Although it has no influence on "human" visitors, a canonical URL serves one purpose and is an absolute necessity for SEO.

 Considering the problem of duplicated content, there is a possibility that you have a post or page that appears under multiple URL variants.
 When search engines crawlers determine the "canonical" URL, only that URL will be utilized for displaying search results.